MorkHub/PedantBot/README.md

 # PedantBot v2.0 [beta]
-**NOTE**: This branch contains the latest features as they are added.
-This means that some features may be missing or broken.
+**NOTE**: This version may contain broken builds.
 Use at your own risk.

 ```python
 @register('git',owner=False,hidden=False,rate=5)